Parafix/R/README.md

 - Make functions for packages to load, handling data, etc.
 - Make markdown of graphs or specific scripts for reporting in pdf
 - Make custom reporting for GA on metrics that really matter - conversion rates, spend/return, weighted, etc.
+- Anomaly detection on sessions or days of year over one year to make campaigns accountable or detected spam issues
 - Make several machine learning template according to supervised or unsupervised techniques
+- K-means clustering on user-id, session-id, urls, ...
 - Neural network training with tensorflow + output in xls or api?
 - Pipeline management from input, model, output into working environment/database with R or Python

 # Services
 - Make the general analytical marketeer and/or its reporting obsolete for GA